© Crown copyright 2020

 - do not let them pressure you into giving information

-Remember that volunteers should not enter your home.
+Remember that volunteers should not enter your home, unless it is absolutely necessary.

 If you have serious concerns about the behaviour of someone who is helping you, report this to the police.